edrys-org/edrys/docs/Deployment.md

   CORS)
 - `frontend_path`: file path to where static files will be served (defaults to `./static`)
-- `default_modules_json`: can be used to override the default modules in a newly created class
+- `config_default_modules_json`: can be used to override the default modules in a newly created class
 - `jwt_lifetime_days`: defines how long before users have to log-in again (defaults to 30)